-Based on management's assessment of the collectability of specific promises to give and the aging of the promises to give, no provision has been made for uncollectible amounts as of December 31, 2018 or 2017.
+Based on management's assessment of the collectability of specific promises to give and the aging of the promises to give, no provision has been made for uncollectible amounts as of December 31, 2019 or 2018.
 However, during 2018 The Fund wrote off \$375,000 in unconditional promises to give as a donor withdrew a pledge, reducing net assets.

 Property and equipment: The Fund capitalizes property, equipment and leasehold improvements with a cost of \$1,000 or more.
 The cost of property and equipment is depreciated over the estimated lives of the respective assets using the straight-line method.
-Furniture and fixtures and equipment are depreciated over an estimated useful life of three years.
+Furniture, fixtures and equipment are depreciated over an estimated useful life of three years.
 Leasehold improvements are amortized using the straight-line method over the remaining life of the lease term as of the date placed in service, assuming the remaining lease term is less than the useful life of the asset.
+Fully depreciated or amortized assets that have been retired from use are written off from the balance sheet.